Bernadette Atuahene

 Joint appointment

-Assistant Professor, Chicago-Kent College of Law
+Professor of Law, Chicago-Kent College of Law

 Education

-J.D., Yale Law School; M.P.A., Harvard University
+J.D., Yale Law School; M.P.A., Harvard University; B.A.
+University of California, Los Angeles

 Research focus

 Law and international development, particularly the dispossession and restitution of property rights in the developing world.
-Research has examined the challenges faced by transitional democracies that provide compensation for past property dispossession as well as how land titling programs can best address urban poverty.
+Research has examined the challenges faced by transitional democracies that provide compensation for past property dispossession, as well as how land titling programs can best address urban poverty.

 Projects